 Unbeknownst to urban citizens, a new creature is about to invade our city rooftops, traffic lights, and lamp posts.
 She hardly makes any noise, does not look anything special and yet she may very well transform our everyday life.
-She is slowly crawling its way into unthinkable places above our heads where she would hide, waiting patiently and communicating with its kin.
+She is slowly crawling her way into unthinkable places above our heads where she hides, waiting patiently and communicating with her kin.
 Don’t run away!
 This is not yet another article on aliens or any other conspiracy theory of the kind, in fact we would like to dwell on a very down-to-earth subject: the deployment of small cells, the latest telecommunications infrastructure.

 A small cell is a low-power, short-range and small-footprint radio access point that provides cellular coverage to nearby users.
 Small cells serve the same function as the big cell towers that can be seen near highways (also known as macrocells), only their reach is way smaller.
 Several types of small cells exist according to their range and power output – femtocells, picocells or microcells are for instance referred to as categories of small cells.